Emmanuelojo38/Data-Warehousing-with-AWS-Redshift/README.md

 * etl.py is the python script that loads data into staging tables, then load data into fact and dimension tables from staging tables

-* redshift_cluster_setup.py sets up the redshift cluster and creates an IAM role for redshift to access other AWS services
+* redshift_cluster_setup.py sets up the redshift cluster and creates an IAM role for redshift to access other AWS services.. ran this to fill in the 'dwh.cfg' file..

 * redshift_cluster_teardown.py removes the redshift cluster and IAM role created